 Chheskam School, Solukhumbu

 On 25 April 2015 at around 1pm, an earthquake of 7.8 magnitude on the richter scale, brought chaos and catastrophe to Nepal.
-Rob, Marie-Kristelle and Thundu were all at camp 1 on Everest at the time and came through this terrifying ordeal unscathed.
-Others, at their Base camp, were less fortunate.
-3 dear friends were lost.
-Pasang Temba Sherpa, Tenzing Sherpa and Kumar Rai.
+Rob, Marie-Kristelle, Thundu and their climbing team mates were at camp 1 on Everest at the time.
+To their great fortune, they all came through this terrifying ordeal unscathed.
+At Base camp, many people were much less fortunate.
+18 people were killed and multiples injured.
+Amongst the dead were 3 dear friends and teammates: Pasang Temba Sherpa, Tenzing Sherpa and Kumar Rai.
 We were and continue to be devastated.

-After our escape from danger and return to home, we felt strongly that we had to do something for Kumar’s family.
+After our escape from danger and return to home, we felt strongly that something had to do be done to help Kumar’s family.
 Some funds had been secured for his wife, but nothing had yet been arranged for his 4 young children.
-It was clear that their mother needed them close to her at this time, so offering good schooling in a distant place was going to be of little help.
-So we made some enquiries about Chheskam and realised that our efforts should be centred on improving the school in this incredibly remote, yet important village in the Solukhumbu valley.
+A good education is prized in Nepal, but this was not something that they could get in Chheskam, the small village where they lived.
+It was clear however, that their mother needed them close to her at this time, so offering good schooling in a distant place such as Kathmandu, was going to be of little help to the family.
+We realised that our efforts should be centred on improving the school in this incredibly remote, yet important village in the Solukhumbu valley.